-Upon successful completion of the CJBAT, the applicant will complete a biographical information package and interview with BPTC staff.
+Upon successfully meeting the CJBAT requirement, the applicant will complete a biographical information package and interview with BPTC staff.
 The applicant is then fingerprinted and the prints are sent to the Florida Department of Law Enforcement for a criminal records check.
 The biographical information and interview will be used to conduct a background investigation that will determine if the applicant is qualified under Florida law and administrative code to enter the Academy.
 The screening process costs $450 so because of the investment of time and money, you should request an appointment with a BPTC investigator before you pay for screening if you think there is anything in your background that would prevent you from becoming a law enforcement officer.

 Once the BPTC prepares a class roster of qualified applicants, the Public Safety Institute's program coordinators will follow up with prospective students and provide complete information on the next steps to enter the Academy.
-Visit the admissions qualification page for an overview of the Academy application process.
+Visit the admissions qualifications page for an overview of the Academy application process.
 EFSC offers the Law Enforcement Academy full-time during daytime hours, Monday through Thursday, at select times throughout the year, with the Academy lasting approximately 22 weeks.
 Evening, part-time and auxiliary officer Academy classes are created as the need warrants and last about eight months.

 BPTC offers year-round testing, but classes are finalized eight weeks prior to start.
 The selection process requires about four months from CJBAT to approval.
 Applicants should plan accordingly to take the CJBAT and promptly submit all required paperwork for the background information.